Manu-reddy111/Manu-reddy111/README.md

 👀 Interested in AI,ML,web development and software engineering .

-🌱 I’m a beginner at present ,hope i'll be a master soon.
+🌱 I hope i'll be a master soon.

+Goal: To become an entrepreneur

 I am looking for learning opportunities...